-Despite the forecast by the Nigerian Meteorological Agency (NIMET), the recent flooding incidents in the country had led to loss of lives and property in places such as Lokoja, Kogi State, Anambra, Imo, Benue and other parts of the country.
+Despite the forecast by the Nigerian Meteorological Agency (NIMET), the recent flooding incidents in the country had led to the loss of lives and property in places such as Lokoja, Kogi State, Anambra, Imo, Benue and other parts of the country.

 “There is a need for the construction industry to become climate-smart and to build resilient houses.

-“We are just starting to see the issue of flooding and there will be more to come,” he said.
+“We are just starting to see the issue of flooding, and there will be more to come,” he said.

-“When there is an earthquake, there are designs that make the building adjust to the movement of the earth so that it doesn’t crumble, likewise, our construction industry should rise up and come up with flood resilience plans for houses so that buildings that are flooded can be rise to the flood or it will drain fast and they will make use of water-resistant materials.
+“When there is an earthquake, there are designs that make the building adjust to the movement of the earth so that it doesn’t crumble, likewise, our construction industry should rise up and come up with flood resilience plans for houses so that buildings that are flooded can be increase to the flood or it will drain fast and they will make use of water-resistant materials.

 “So all of these are things that should be put into planning, which should be part of the code that town planners enforce.
 Their policies and setbacks about building river channels should be enforced.